UNITED ART RATING STATUTE

 22. All artists,

-included in Russian Art Rating, are included in social Internet-project of
+included in Russian Art Rating, are included in social project of Artists Trade

-Artists Trade Union of Russia “The Register of professional artists of Russian
+Union of Russia “The Register of professional artists of Russian Empire, the

-All artists, included in International Art Rating, are included in Internet-project “10000 best world artists of XVIII–XXI centuries”.
+All artists, included in International Art Rating, are included in Internet-project “Greatest world artists of XVIII–XXI centuries”.

-In these Internet-projects the artists’ names are shown in alphabetic order without rating categories.
+In these projects the artists’ names are shown in alphabetic order without rating categories.

 23. An artist including into United Art Rating and all changes of his rating category are free of any charge.